Devoteam presents the top 150 technologies to have in your radar in 2023 to stand out in the Cloud Native era.

 In these difficult times, where companies are reviewing their digital investments, value creation is above all about flawless execution, and technological developments are both the instrument and the reflection of this desire.

-This translates into four strong trends, each embodied by key technologies present in this TechRadar 2023:
+This translates into four strong trends, each embodied by key technologies present in this TechRadar by Devoteam 2023:

 - Collaboration via resource and skill sharing and sourcing (with Github);